MBarc/Florida-Powerball-Predictor/README.md

 ## Limitations & Disclaimers

 ⚠️ **Important**: This project is for educational and entertainment purposes only.
-Lottery numbers are random, and past results do not influence future drawings.
-This system cannot predict actual winning numbers.

 - Requires stable internet connection for web scraping
 - ChromeDriver compatibility needed for Selenium
-- Rate limiting may affect data collection speed
+- Rate limiting may affect data collection speed or may cause script to fail
 - IFTTT webhook has usage limits

-## Future Enhancements

-- [ ] Add support for other lottery games (Mega Millions, etc.)
-- [ ] Implement more sophisticated ML models (neural networks, regression)
-- [ ] Add data visualization dashboard
-- [ ] Create Slack/Discord notification options
-- [ ] Add historical prediction accuracy tracking
-- [ ] Implement database storage for long-term data retention

 ## Contributing